jhudson8/art/README.md

 - $10,000 if a visionary director were set to direct?
 - $100,000 if the film inspired mass generosity and societal change?

-These questions frame _ART_—a fictional currency and social experiment brought to life by a daring director who uses his influence to test whether something as simple as a humble drawing could inspire collective belief and sustainable social change.
+These questions frame _ART_—a fictional currency and social experiment brought to life by a daring director making a movie.
+He’s set on testing whether something as simple as a humble drawing could inspire collective belief and sustainable social change.

 **Digital currency’s greatest weakness—and its greatest strength—is that its value hinges entirely on shared trust.** Without a tangible backing, its worth depends on the trust that others will agree on its value, creating a unique dynamic: _ART_ could grow exponentially through shared belief, but it also requires a structure that ensures stability long after initial excitement fades.